irounik/Rounik10/README.md

 ## Hey 👋, I'm [Rounik](https://github.com/Rounik10/)

-I am Rounik Prashar, Currently pursuing Bachelor of Engineering in Computer Sceince 🎓.
+I am Rounik Prashar, Currently pursuing Bachelor of Technology in Computer Sceince and Engineering 🎓.
 I'm a problem solving and tech enthusiast.
 Beside's programming, I am a partime Gamer and and night time Otaku.

 ### More About Me: